 The VC SU enquired about the priority of the proposal assessment.
 The CDIIC chair said a needs assessment will be carried out and sent to the University for funding, however, if the funding is too large, a partnership will be sought.

-The chair advised that a website separated from e school’s web space be initiated.
+The chair advised that a website separate from the school’s web space be initiated.

 Prof. Kumar of Skyline University said CDIIC’s website impacted him, and that he was proud of the work the committee does and will want to follow stepwise.
 He proposed that whatever community development works the CDIIC intends to engage in should be done simultaneously with theirs.